One dead, dozens missing after migrant boat sinks off Malaysian coast

 Authorities say rescue operations are under way to locate survivors on a boat that sunk, with two others missing.

-One body has been found and dozens of others are missing after a boat carrying about 90 undocumented migrants sank near the Thailand-Malaysia border, officials said.
+One body has been found and dozens of others are missing after a boat carrying about 90 people sank near the Thailand-Malaysia border, officials said.

 The Malaysian maritime authority on Sunday said at least 10 survivors were found, while the status of two other boats carrying a similar number of people remains unknown.